kevintruong/til/Forking,-Part-2:-Fork,-Exec,-Wait.md

 Eventually there would be insufficient space in the kernel process table to create a new processes.
 Thus `fork()` would fail and could make the system difficult / impossible to use - for example just logging in requires a new process!

 ## What does the system do to help prevent zombies?
 Once a process completes, any of its children will be assigned to "init" - the first process with pid of 1.
 Thus these children would see getppid() return a value of 1.
-The init process automatically waits for all of its children, thus removing zombies from the system.
+These orphans will eventually finish and for a breif moment become a zombie.
+Fortunately, the init process automatically waits for all of its children, thus removing these zombies from the system.

 ## How do I prevent zombies?
 (Warning: Simplified answer)
 Wait on your child!